No time? My pick for the best flat iron for fine hair is the Bio Ionic OnePass Nano-Ceramic Straightening Iron.

 For short crops, narrow (i.e., less than 1” wide) flat irons are essential in order to get as close to your roots as possible.

 The Bed Head Pixie Straightener is only ½” wide, which is perfect for short dos.
-It’s great for getting hair around your ears and on the back of your neck straight, and makes for a fantastic precision styler near your roots.
+It’s great for styling the hair around your ears and on the back of your neck and makes for a fantastic precision styler near your roots.

 It even tames crazy ends that stick out every which way.